embedded-iota/iota-iot-network-protocol/README.md

 ###### Payment Node

 A Payment Node SHOULD be a small embedded device.
+A Payment Node is REQUIRED to send or/and accept IOTA payments.
-It MUST accepts IOTA payments and MUST provide some service or access to goods.
+It SHOULD give access to services or goods.

 ###### Area Width